MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

       Name: Web ACL to block SQL injection in the query string ** HERE **
 ```

 ### Wrapping up

-After X amount of hours spent trying to associate a WAF ACL to an API gateway, I finally got the development and production accounts associated with the correct ACL.
+After X amount of hours spent trying to associate a WAF ACL to an API Gateway, I finally got the development and production accounts associated with the correct ACL.
 Hopefully, after reading this blog, this means you don't have to.

-If you think we can help you secure your API gateways, feel free to [contact-us](https://www.mechanicalrock.io/lets-get-started).
+If you think we can help you secure your API Gateways, feel free to [contact-us](https://www.mechanicalrock.io/lets-get-started).

 ### References